saltyorg/docs/docs/sandbox/apps/doplarr.md

 ## What is it?

-[Doplarr](https://github.com/kiranshila/doplarr){: target=_blank rel="noopener noreferrer" } is a chatbot used to simplify using services like Sonarr/Radarr/Overseer via the use of chat.
+[Doplarr](https://github.com/kiranshila/doplarr) is a chatbot used to simplify using services like Sonarr/Radarr/Overseer via the use of chat.
 Current platform is Discord only.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|